Insurance Terms & Definitions

 Certain property, persons or circumstances noted in a policy as not covered by an insurance policy.

 A garaging location is the place you primarily park your vehicle when you're not using it.
 Generally, this is your primary residence.
+Learn if you are covered if someone hits your parked car.

 A home, vehicle, or health insurance policy sold through an employment-based group, association or special group insurance trust in which members are included under one master policy.
 Individuals receive certificates of coverage from the group policy.